Country Guide · 12 min read

 Indian passport photos have specific background requirements:

-• Color: Plain white or off-white background
+• Color: Plain white background only — no off-white, cream, or shaded backdrops

 • Texture: Smooth, without patterns or shadows